ANU-RSES-Education/EMSC-4033-2022-assignment-Group2/report/report.md

 - Reviewed and approved request #21 pulled by Jiarun.

 18/5/22
-- Pulled request #23 to upload my work on individual task of plotting map task.
+- Pulled request #23 to upload my work on individual task of plotting map task including `my_functions.py` and `test_functions.py` .
-- Pulled request #24 to do some modifications on test function.
+- Pulled request #24 to do some modifications on `test_functions.py`.

 22/5/22
 - Reviewed request #25 pulled by Jiarun.